distributed-assertions/distributed-assertions.github.io/docs/example-walkthrough.md

     **Lemma.** For $n \in \mathbb{N}$, if $n \ge 13$, then $\kop{fib}(n) > n^2$.

-This walkthrough will perform this verification tasks using the following heterogeneous collection of systems:
+This walkthrough will perform this verification task using the following heterogeneous collection of systems:

 * [Abella DAMF](/abella/) for the overall theorem